embl-cba/imagej-courses/practicals/basic-image-inspection-and-handling.md

 # Handling multi-color images and adding a scale bar

+This activity is very similar to the "Image data presentation" above.

+Thus, if you did the "Image data presentation" practical you may not need to do this one.

 <img src="https://github.com/tischi/imagej-courses/blob/master/images/color-image.png" width=200>

 Aim: make the images look like the image above!